timzhou99/freetix-app/README.md

 ![events_eventID](documentation/events-eventID.PNG)

-/events - page for showing all events
+/events - page for showing all events and the ability to filter them

 ![events](documentation/events.PNG)